LuanRoger/electron-shadcn/README.md

 - `storybook`: Start Storybook
 - `build-storybook`: Run the Storybook's build command
 - `test`: Run the default unit-test script (Jest)
-- `test:whatch`: Run the default unit-test script in watch mode (Jest)
+- `test:watch`: Run the default unit-test script in watch mode (Jest)
 - `test:unit`: Run the Jest tests
 - `test:e2e`: Run the Playwright tests
 - `test:all`: Run all tests (Jest and Playwright)

+The test scripts involving Playwright require the app be builded before running the tests.
+So, before run the tests, run the `package`, `make` or `publish` script.

 ## How to use